 Some pets keep diapers on while others scoot out of them.
 There are several ways to keep diapers on.
 To keep disposable diapers in place, use pet suspenders.
 Suspenders are designed for when a firm hold is needed to keep the diaper in place.
 They attach with touch-fastener closures and adjust easily to fit your dog’s body.

 A simple solution is to have your pet wear a standard, infant onesie on over their diaper.
 If the onesie slips off the shoulders you can fasten it with a safe breakaway collar (that will not choke your pet if caught on something) or try a turtleneck onesie.
 We do not recommend the use of string which if comes undone can cause constriction of blood supply to limbs (often permanent) and a foreign body if eaten, requiring surgery to fix.

 Wearing a diaper overnight and for extended periods of time can cause discomfort for your pet.
-The Sleepee Time Bed is an elevated bed with mesh surface that allows your pet to get a good night’s sleep.
+An elevated bed with mesh surface that allows your pet to get a good night’s sleep, could be the dog diaper alternative you’re looking for.
 Urine flows through the mesh surface into a tray underneath.
 Allowing air to circulate for comfort and keeping your pet’s skin dry all night.

 Skin Care with Diapers